swcarpentry/board/subcommittees/mentoring/roles/chair-and-vice.md

 ## Responsibilities

-The chair of the mentoring committee
+The chair of the mentoring committee:

 - schedules mentoring committee meetings
 - plans and shares the agenda in advance